Install ROOT 6.14 and gcc-8.2.0 as a UPS product

 3. Install ROOT (version ROOT 6.14/00 in this case) with at least the following two components (libraries) enabled: gdml (requires python version > 2.7) and fortran (minicernlib).

-#3 Updated by Nikolai Mokhov 11 months ago
+#3 Updated by Nikolai Mokhov about 1 year ago

 This is from Igor Tropin for the MARS group: